AlexMC/fabric-raycast-extension/README.md

 ## Usage

-1. Select text in any application
-2. Open Raycast and search for "Process with Fabric"
+1. Open Raycast and search for "Process with Fabric"
+2. Choose your input source:
+   - **From Clipboard**: Processes text from your clipboard
+   - **From PDF URL**: Processes content from a PDF at the given URL (via r.jina.ai)
+   - **From YouTube**: Extracts and processes the transcript from a YouTube video
 3. Choose a pattern to process your text
 4. Preview the result
-5. Save the processed text to your notes directory
+5. Optionally save the processed text to your notes directory

+## Examples

+### Processing YouTube Transcripts
+1. Copy a YouTube video URL
+2. Select "From YouTube" in the input source dropdown
+3. Paste the URL in the YouTube URL field
+4. Choose your desired Fabric pattern
+5. The video's transcript will be extracted and processed according to your pattern

 ## Development